-The 2020 Plan originally provided for the issuance of up to (i) 3,500,000 shares plus (ii) the number of shares underlying any stock option and other stockbased awards previously granted under the 2019 Plan, the 2018 Plan, the 2016 Plan or 2014 Plan that are forfeited, canceled, or terminated (other than by exercise) on or after June 23, 2020; provided that no more than 10,121,550 shares, which is approximately the number of shares subject to the then outstanding stock options and other stock-based awards outstanding under the 2019 Plan, the 2018 Plan, the 2016 Plan, and 2014 Plan, may be added to the 2020 Plan pursuant to such forfeitures, cancellations, and terminations.
-As of April 19, 2022, there were approximately 8,278,609 shares that may be added back to the 2020 Plan pursuant to clause (ii) above.
-In 2021, the Board and stockholders approved an amendment that added an additional 2,250,000 shares under the 2020 Plan.
-As of April 19, 2022, there were 687,055 shares available for grant under the 2020 Plan pursuant to clause (i) above.
-The proposed amendment to the 2020 Plan will allow us to issue an additional 3,000,000 shares under the plan.
+The 2020 Plan originally provided for the issuance of up to (i) 3,500,000 shares plus (ii) the number of shares underlying any stock option and other stockbased awards previously granted under the 2019 Plan, the 2018 Plan, the 2016 Plan or 2014 Plan that are forfeited, canceled, or terminated (other than by exercise) on or after June 23, 2020; provided that no more than 13,773,366 shares, which is approximately the number of shares subject to the then outstanding stock options and other stock-based awards outstanding under the 2019 Plan, the 2018 Plan, the 2016 Plan, and 2014 Plan, may be added to the 2020 Plan pursuant to such forfeitures, cancellations, and terminations.
+As of April 19, 2023, there were approximately 7,797,076 shares that may be added back to the 2020 Plan pursuant to clause (ii) above.
+In 2021, the Board and stockholders approved an amendment that added an additional 2,250,000 shares under the 2020 Plan, and in 2022, the Board and stockholders approved an amendment that added an additional 3,000,000 shares under the 2020 Plan.
+As of April 19, 2023, there were 1,862,243 shares available for grant under the 2020 Plan pursuant to clause (i) above.
+The proposed amendment to the 2020 Plan will allow us to issue an additional 6,000,000 shares under the plan.
+The proposed increase in the number of shares available for issuance under the plan is based on the total number of shares of our issued and outstanding common stock and securities convertible to common stock, including convertible preferred stock and warrants to purchase shares of common stock issued by the Company was 24,631,960.
 Shares of common stock reserved for awards under the 2020 Plan that are forfeited, canceled, or terminated (other than by exercise) generally are added back to the share reserve available for future awards.
 However, shares of common stock tendered in payment for an award or shares of common stock withheld for taxes are not available again for future awards.
-In addition, shares purchased by us with the proceeds of the option exercise price of any option award may not be reissued under the 2020 Plan.
+In addition, shares purchased by us with the proceeds of th

 The 2020 Plan limits the number of shares to be issued as "full-value" awards to 100,000.
 These are awards that have an intrinsic value that is not solely dependent on appreciation in the price of our common stock after the date of grant such as restricted stock and restricted stock units.
 In addition, the aggregate grant date fair value of awards to any non-employee director in any calendar year may not exceed \$400,000, except that this limitation shall not apply to stock-based awards made pursuant to an election by a non-employee director to receive such stock-based award in lieu of cash for all or a portion of cash fees to be received for service on our Board of Directors or any committee thereof or in connection with a non-employee director initially joining the Board.